German group mulls remote-controlled ships to fix skipper shortage

-HGK Shipping, based in the German port of Duisburg, is testing remote navigation from a control centre on land.
+HGK Shipping, based in the German port of Duisburg, is testing remote navigation from a control center on land.

-Driverless vessels are "the only solution to survive as an industry", HGK boss Steffen Bauer told AFP.
+Driverless vessels are “the only solution to survive as an industry,” HGK boss Steffen Bauer told Agence France-Presse.

 The average captain’s age on HGK’s 350 vessels is around 55, said Bauer, whose company claims to be the leading river cargo operator in Europe.